fyodorovich/Timebank-Toolkit/Organisation.md

 ## Cloud Backup
 If you are using a cloud based productivity suite, all of those documents are already stored and backed up.

-**These services manage your documents and photo libraries, email, and messages**
 While they don't advertise themselves as a cloud backup you are able to use them for that purpose.
+The default setups are pretty reliable.
 - Apple iCloud
 - Google Drive
 - Microsoft One Drive

 **These services offer full backups of hard drives.**
 These services provide continuous backup of your computer, except for the operating system.
-They are excellent value.
+If you are serious about backups, and want more comprehensive backup these are excellent value.

 - BackBlaze
 - iDrive